lora-rs/lora-rs/lorawan-device/README.md

   * Regional power limits are not enforced ([#168](https://github.com/lora-rs/lora-rs/issues/168))
   * FSK and LR-FHSS modulations are not supported

-**Currently, MAC commands are minimally mocked.
-For example, an ADRReq is responded with an ADRResp, but not much is actually done with the payload**.
+**Currently, not all MAC commands are fully implemented**.
+These commands are gated behind the "experimental" feature.

 Furthermore, both async and non-blocking implementation do not implement any retries for failed joins or failed confirmed uplinks.
 It is up to the client to implement retry behavior; see the examples for more.